YeoLab/flotilla/design.md

 * Rewrite `_*Data.py` to have `Data` objects which inherit from `pandas.DataFrame`
     * Rename `Data` --> `BaseData` to be explicit that it's a Base class and can't do anything
+    * Look into efficient memoization/cacheing for storing results of PCA/JSD/NMF so don't need to be calculated again.
+        * a database potentially?